 Belgium is famous all over the world for it’s tremendous beer culture.
 Since the Middle Ages Belgian folk take it’s reputation so seriously, they even designed customized shapes of the glasses for each beer to enhance most of the flavor.
 Belgians brew with love and passion numerous variety of beer tastes and in 2002 the world discovered Westvleteren, the best beer in the whole world.
 It’s a very exclusive beer, made by monks.
 They brew only enough to support themselves, they don’t see it as a business.
 Probably that’s why it tastes so good.
 Nevertheless if you have affinity for beers, you should definitely visit Delirium Café in Brussels.
 It’s popular for having over 3.000 different brands of beer from over 60 countries.
 This unbelievable record found it’s place even in The Guinness Book of Records.
 The bar with the pink elephant symbol seems to be unimposing from the outside, but inside you can get lost: The bar splits into three gigantic levels.
 Even if you don’t like beer, it’s interesting to go there.
 I’m not much of a beer drinker and I could still enjoy one of the Belgian beverages, namely a grapefruit beer.
 It’s always about learning a new culture and be a part of it for a moment.

-Must see before you leave
+Must visit in Brussels before you leave

 Brussels is hiding a diverse amount of historical treasures, I could write an infinite number of pages describing it’s breathtaking beauty.
 I will introduce you to a few, that left impression on me.
 The Mont des Artes is an architecturally imposing complex of monuments with a wide gorgeous garden.
 From there you can enjoy a great view on the Grand Place and the historic City of Brussels.
 Close to this magical garden you can find the influential achievements of the great Belgian architect Victor Horta.
 His unique design now regarded as iconic examples of the Art Nouveau style.
 Horta’s architectural masterpieces with borrowed motifs from nature are even featured on UNESCO’s World Heritage List.
 You can also visit the Horta museum, which remains a magnificent scene of a fairytale.